-Robinson reunited with Green Bay Packers safety Adrian Amos and Tampa Bay Buccaneers lineman Donovan Smith and kicked off Blue-White weekend with a panel on the business of football, sponsored by the Penn State College of Communications and Curley Center for Sports Journalism.
+Robinson reunited with Green Bay Packers safety Adrian Amos and Tampa Bay Buccaneers lineman Donovan Smith and kicked off Blue-White weekend with a panel on the business of football, sponsored by the Penn State College of Communications and Center for the Study of Sports in Society.
 Of course, three members of the original “Supa Six” know a thing or two about the topic at hand.

 In 2018, Robinson moved on from the Jacksonville Jaguars and signed a three-year worth $42 million ($25.2 million guaranteed).
 This offseason, Amos left Chicago and signed a four-year contract worth $37 million ($12 million guaranteed) with the Bears’ NFC North rivals, the Green Bay Packers, while Smith re-signed with Tampa Bay for $41.5 million ($27 million guaranteed) over three years.

 Over the course of an hour-and-a-half, the trio talked the importance of guaranteed money, how Penn State prepared them for the next level, and more.
 Here are the highlights from their on-campus discussion.

 On NFL free agency and understanding self worth...